 KIRKUS REVIEWS (Featured Review) —“Ritter is at her best when grappling with her main characters' internal lives, outlining in an accessible, realistically paced way how the psychology of grief and trauma can give way to hope and love....
 Essential reading for anyone who has adopted, or is planning to adopt, a dog in need of love.”

 GIMMETHATBOOK.COM Review —“Thanks to author Martha Ritter for gifting me this book for review!
-I had the pleasure of meeting her at BookCon 2015, and we had a wonderful conversation about many different things.
-We discussed a book called Nest by Esther Ehrlich that I had previously reviewed, and wondered if PZ could be comparable to it.
+I had the pleasure of meeting her at BookCon, and we had a wonderful conversation about many different things.

-"Happily, I can state that yes, PZ is just as wonderful, touching, funny, poignant, and full of good feels as NEST.
+"Happily, I can state that PZ is wonderful, touching, funny, poignant, and full of good feels.
 The plot is simple: lab dog ends its usefulness, goes to shelter, gets adopted, and learns about the world.
 It’s the telling of the story: sometimes from the dog’s point of view, sometimes from the adopter’s, that makes it so beautiful and a joy to read.

 "Your emotions will range from tears to glee as PZ navigates through a world she’s never even known existed.
 Dotty, the ladybug that lives in her ear (just under the flap) encourages the former lab dog to be strong and learn how to be true to herself.
 There are moments where you can completely understand what the dog is thinking, as a situation arises and PZ reacts.
 I could see her trying to go through a doorway and finding it terrifying, so much so that I was able to transfer her fictional emotions to living canines I’ve encountered.
 (I’m a vet tech by trade and felt that reading this book gave me better tools to cope with scared dogs at my clinic.)